kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/09_Deploying_to_Production.md

 # Deploying to production and the cloud

+We've built a whole app from start to finish - not a small feat!
-After the hard work of building the application is done, it's time to get it published for people to see and use!
+It's time to get it *out there* - published for the world to see.

 ### Packaging a production build

-To package all of our assets in production mode, it is enough to run the `build` task in Gradle via the tool window in IntelliJ IDEA or by running `./gradlew build`.
-This generates an optimized build of your project, applying various improvements such as DCE (dead code elimination).
+The whole project in production mode, run the `build` Gradle task.
+You can do that either in the tool window in IntelliJ IDEA, or by running `./gradlew build`.
+This generates an optimized build of the project, applying various improvements such as DCE (dead code elimination).

-After the short wait is over, we'll be greeted by a number of static files inside the `/build/distributions` folder that are ready for deployment.
+Once the build has finished, you can find all the files needed for deployment in `/build/distributions`.
 They include the JS files, HTML files and other resources required to run our application.

 You can put them on a static HTTP server of your choice, serve them using GitHub Pages, or host them on a cloud provider of your choice.

 ### Deploying to Heroku